Shovickbarua/wordpress-react-tailwind-plugin-boilerplate/README.md

 Hi there :rocket:

 This boilerplate has built in support for react, react-router & tailwind CSS.
-I used wordpress official script [@wordpress/scripts](https://www.npmjs.com/package/@wordpress/scripts) to implement react.
-I included a complete crud operation using wordpress rest api & react to make it easier for beginners.
+I have used wordpress official script [@wordpress/scripts](https://www.npmjs.com/package/@wordpress/scripts) to implement react.
+I have included a complete crud operation using wordpress rest api & react to make it easier for beginners.

 ## Installation
 + First clone the the github repository